 Fun is often the first phase in a student’s faith journey.
 From silly games in kids church to camps in youth ministry, fun is foundational to building trust and developing community.
 Even Jesus kicked off his ministry at a party!

-We are often tempted to treat game-time as an afterthought.
+We are often tempted to treat game time as an afterthought.
 However, a fun environment is a formational environment.
-There is a reason all your favorite teachers in high-school did fun activities instead of just lecturing.
+There is a reason all your favorite teachers in high school did fun activities instead of just lecturing.
 Games tear down walls, break barriers, and allow you to build meaningful relationships along the way.

+“Oh Shoot, I Forgot to Plan a Game!”
 Do you know this feeling?
 You’ve spent all week crafting a great talk, writing small group curriculum, and planning an upcoming all-nighter.
 Every hour has been productive with puma-like precision.
-However, it’s noon on Wednesday and you didn’t plan any games for your gathering tonight.
-Sure, you can just play dodgeball again, but let’s try something different.We created this resource bundle to help you prevent that noon-before-youth-night feeling.
+However, it’s noon on Wednesday and you didn’t plan any games for youth ministry tonight.
+Sure, you could just play dodgeball again.
+Or, you could try something different.We created this resource bundle to help you prevent that noon-before-youth-night feeling.